Julia Galef: Popularization of rationality research

 In 2009, Galef began co-hosting the Rationally Speaking Podcast with the philosopher of science Massimo Pigliucci.
 Their first episode was released on February 1, 2010.
 The show has hosted conversations with public intellectuals such as Neil deGrasse Tyson, Lawrence Krauss, James Randi, and Peter Singer.

 Galef frequently speaks on rationality and moderates debates at skeptic conferences.
 She gives public lectures to organizations including the Center for Inquiry and the Secular Student Alliance.
 From 2010 to 2015, she was a speaker for the Northeast Conference on Science and Skepticism.

 Galef began writing the blog Measure of Doubt in 2011 with her brother, as well as writing for Religion Dispatches and Scientific American.
 Since April 2015 she has been the sole host of the Rationally Speaking podcast.
 Galef's activities as a writer, podcaster and president of the Center for Applied Rationality are mentioned by The Atlantic, The Verge, and NPR.

 In 2014, she wrote several articles and recorded several short videos for Big Think, some of which are part of the Big Think Mentor's workshops.
 Subsequent to her exposure with Big Think as an expert on the topic of rationality, she was interviewed in 2014 by Forbes, Fast Company, and The Wall Street Journal.
 In particular her idea of keeping a "surprise journal" received attention, which is one of the techniques Galef uses to record incidents where her expectations were wrong, in order to recognize personal faulty assumptions that expose and counterweight the "bias blind spot".
 According to Galef, it can be easier to adjust internalized beliefs by framing the new evidence as a surprise.

 In February 2016, Galef delivered a TED talk on, "Why you think you're right — even if you're wrong", encouraging critical self-skepticism and prioritizing coming to the correct viewpoint using "scout mindset" instead of working to ensure your current viewpoint is seen as correct with a "soldier mindset".
 The talk was covered by National Public Radio's TED Radio Hour in November 2016.

 In 2021, her first book The Scout Mindset: Why Some People See Things Clearly and Others Don't was published by Penguin.
+Galef had left the Center for Applied Rationality in 2016 to focus on writing.

+On 23 December 2021, she hosted her last podcast on Rationally Speaking, episode 263: Is cash the best way to help the poor? with economist Michael Faye as guest.